cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

   helm install my-conjur-release . -f my-custom-values.yaml
   ```

-### Optional: Deploying the Kubernetes resources specified by this chart without Helm
+### Alternative: Creating K8s Resources with `kubectl` instead of Helm

-If Helm can not be used to deploy Kubernetes resources, the raw Kubernetes manifests can be generated ahead of time with the `helm template` command.
-Then the generated manifests can be applied with `kubectl`.
+If Helm can not be used to deploy Kubernetes resources, the raw Kubernetes manifests can instead be generated ahead of time with the `helm template` command.
+The generated manifests can then be applied with `kubectl`.

 ```
 helm template my-conjur-release . \